 Improving construction jobsite communication starts with creating a communication chain of command.
 This is usually done in a project’s contract documents, and requires the owners, general contractor, and architect to communicate with each other, typically with the architect as the intermediary.
 From there, different project leaders should have different roles and responsibilities when it comes to communicating project information to their teams.
 For example, the architect is responsible for communicating with consultants, and the general contractor will communicate with suppliers and subcontractors.
 The best way to ensure all information is communicated to the necessary team members is to establish clear points of contact for each workflow, and stick to them throughout the project.

 You can also improve communication in construction by selecting a standard communication method for your message.
 Everyone communicates in different ways, and people have varying preferred methods of communication—from talking to texting to phone calls and emails.
-Beyond that, information tends to get communicated in different formats — one team may use one template while another may use another.
-With so many different ways to communicate, it’s critical to try to standardize to improve project communication.
+Beyond that, information tends to get communicated in different formats -- one team may use one template while another may use another.
+With so many different ways to communicate across a construction project, it’s critical to try to standardize to improve project communication.

 Beyond these communication improvements you can make on a jobsite, adopting connected construction technology that allows for the creation of a unified communication platform will also help to improve the outcome of your construction project.
 In a typical construction project, several tools and technologies are being used to capture, collect, and process data.
 However, much of this data remains siloed which perpetuates why approximately 96% of E&C data goes unused.
 This also hinders successful communication.